Research

 My dissertation focuses on corporate political activity (CPA) and its relationship to corporate governance and stakeholder interests and will be organized as a three-chapter study.
 My job market paper encompasses the first and second chapters.

-The first chapter investigates how CPA and firms’ political positioning influence stock analysts’ earnings forecasts under performance decline.
-I conceptualize political positioning as a form of firm reputation that shapes external pressure on corporate governance to prioritize shareholder value.
-The second chapter extends this analysis by examining firms’ responses to such pressure through decisions that directly affect stakeholder interests.
-I explore how political positioning constrains managerial discretion and influences firms’ downsizing announcements, which have significant implications for employees as key stakeholders.
-The third chapter analyzes how union shareholder activism affects firms’ voluntary disclosure of political spending.
-This research speaks to the growing interest in political polarization and heightened scrutiny of corporate political engagement.
-I contribute to the literature by offering an audience-centered perspective on how CPA influences firms and stakeholders.
-By focusing on the interpretative dimension of CPA, my work moves beyond existing emphases on the ideological preferences of executives and employees, as well as instrumental views of CPA as a tool for regulatory access.
+The first chapter investigates how CPA and firms’ partisan alignment influence stock analysts’ earnings forecasts under performance decline.
+I theorize that partisan alignment shapes pressure on corporate governance to prioritize shareholder value.
+The second chapter analyzes firms’ responses to such pressure through decisions that directly affect stakeholder interests.
+I examine how partisan alignment relates to firms’ downsizing announcements, which have significant implications for employees as a key stakeholder group.
+The third chapter investigates how union shareholder activism affects firms’ voluntary disclosure of political spending.
+I contribute to the CPA literature by examining how firms’ political engagement shapes external evaluations and corporate decisions in ostensibly nonpolitical domains.
+My research speaks to the growing interest in political polarization and the heightened scrutiny of firms' political activities.
+Theoretically, I adopt an audience-centered perspective on CPA, moving beyond explanations focused on the ideological preferences of executives as well as instrumental views of CPA as a vehicle for regulatory access.

 Publications